This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-What Is a Wheelchair-accessible Van?
+What Is a Wheelchair-Accessible Van?

 Ramps on wheelchair-accessible vans are either motorized or manual.
 The ramps typically come in two styles, which include fold-up or in-floor.
 Fold-up ramps are stowed in the upright position close to the van’s entry (side or rear).
 Fold-up ramps are ideal for wheelchairs because of their strength and durability.